j-chat/cybersecurity_training/README.md

 ## Courses
 * [Cybrary](https://www.cybrary.it/): Cybrary provides online cyber security and IT training.
 They provide Continuing Professional Education credits after a course completion.
 You can also test your knowledge and earn skills certificates.
 * [Splunk](https://www.splunk.com/en_us/training.html): Splunk provides related training for their platform.
+If possible, have your employer sponsor the classes.

 ## Exercises
 * [Immersive Labs Digital Cyber Academies](https://www.immersivelabs.com/digital-cyber-academies/): I have only tried the Digital Student Academy.
 They provide a platform to upskill in cyber security and IT, and testing your response through simulated threats and senarios.
 There are no required setup and their virtual machines are easily accessible by a browser.
 Remember to extend the time if needed.